 Added under DA0350/2022 (Part 2) DAM0043/2024

-All procedures within the Acid Sulfate Soil Management Plan (SMEC 2024) are to be implemented.
+All procedures applicable prior to commencement of works within the Acid Sulfate Soil Management Plan (SMEC 2024) are to be implemented.

 45. Street Tree Planting Distances

 In accordance with the applicable Stage, the following recommended clearances are to be taken into account prior to the installation of street trees: